 We account for our investments in accordance with SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities.
-Our investments, primarily marketable debt securities, commercial paper, and U.S. government securities, are classified as available-for-sale and are carried at fair market value at March 31, 2008.
+Our investments, primarily marketable debt securities, commercial paper, and U.S. government securities, are classified as available-for-sale and are carried at fair market value at June 30, 2008.
 The unrealized gains (losses) on available-for-sale securities are recorded in accumulated other comprehensive income (loss).
 We consider all highly liquid investments with original maturities of 90 days or less at the time of purchase to be cash equivalents, and investments with original maturities of greater than 90 days to be short-term investments.
+When a marketable security incurs a significant unrealized loss for a sustained period of time, we review the instrument to determine if it is other-than-temporarily impaired.